amunategui/amunategui.github.io/_posts/2015-06-12-idea-to-pitch.md

 <BR><BR>
 <p style="text-align:center"><img src="../img/posts/idea-to-pitch/http_ec2.png" alt="http_ec2" style='padding:1px; border:1px solid #021a40;'></p>
 <BR><BR><BR>
 Once added, select ``Review and Launch``.
 We have one more step before reaching the instance - we need create a new ``key pair``.
-This is a security file that will live on your machine and is required to ‘SSH’ into the instance.
+Click ``Launch`` to get there.
+Key-pair is a security file that will live on your machine and is required to ‘SSH’ into the instance.
 I tend to create them and leave them in my downloads.
 What ever you decided to do, make sure you know where it is as you’ll need to pass a path to it every time you want to connect to it.
 <BR><BR>
 <p style="text-align:center"><img src="../img/posts/idea-to-pitch/key_pair.png" alt="key_pair" style='padding:1px; border:1px solid #021a40;'></p>
 <BR><BR><BR>
 Name it whatever you like and hit the ``Download Key Pair``.
-Finally select ``Launch Instance`` and we’re ready to go!
+Finally select ``Launch Instances`` or ``View Instances`` and we’re ready to go!
 Keep in mind that whenever you instance is running, you may be charged by Amazon - read the documentation to make sure you’re OK with it.
 Also, stop the instance when you don’t need to slow down the charges, and terminate it when you don’t need it anymore (i.e. delete it) to stop all charges.

 Once the instance is initialized and running, you should see a green light by it:
 <BR><BR>
 <p style="text-align:center"><img src="../img/posts/idea-to-pitch/running_ec2.png" alt="running_ec2" style='padding:1px; border:1px solid #021a40;'></p>
 <BR><BR><BR>
-Select the left check-box to access the settings of that specific instance.
+Select the left check-box on your instance line to access the settings for that instance.
+It should look something like this:
 <BR><BR>
 <p style="text-align:center"><img src="../img/posts/idea-to-pitch/instance_ec2.png" alt="instance_ec2" style='padding:1px; border:1px solid #021a40;'></p>
 <BR><BR><BR>